Timendus/chip-8-bad-apple/README.md

-I determined that we don't want loss in the temporal domain, and I thought that I couldn't push the lossless compression much further without getting ridiculous, so there's only one direction left to go.
-The next step to take is to sacrifice some quality in the spacial domain, in the form of a lossy video codec.
+I determined that we don't want loss in the temporal domain, and I thought that I couldn't push the lossless compression much further without getting ridiculous, so it was now time to sacrifice some quality in the spacial domain, in the form of a lossy video codec.

 The idea I had was simple enough on the CHIP-8 side: for each frame, we have a list of sprites to draw.
 Each entry in the list consists of X and Y coordinates